 - 1. Fulfill the AAFS Basic Requirements for Promotion; and - 2.
 Register and attend a minimum of two (2) annual conferences of the AAFS and Pathology/Biology Section.
 The conference at which the title of Member was conferred, if attended, may be counted; however, the conference at which the title of Fellow is being considered shall not be counted; and - 3.
 Demonstrate active engagement in a field of forensic science including pathology, forensic pathology, forensic medicine, veterinary pathology, or other biological science; and - 4.
 Advance the work and purpose of the Pathology/Biology Section by: - a.
 Presentation of one (1) or more oral or poster sessions at an annual conference; or - b.
-Publication of one (1) or more articles in the Journal of Forensic Sciences; or - c.
+Presentation at one (1) or more webinars hosted by AAFS; or - c.
+Publication of one (1) or more articles in the Journal of Forensic Sciences; or - d.
 Serve at least one (1) year as the program chair of the Pathology/Biology Section at an AAFS Annual Conference.